 Official CLC Score: 3/10

 I have to admit, I was slightly worried coming into Season 4 of The Flash.
 The Flash is one of my favorite shows of All-Time and was absolutely legendary in Seasons 1 and 2, but came across some problems in Season 3, from an underwhelming and too-short Flashpoint to tonal inconsistencies to speedster overload to a head-scratching finale leaving even the main character of the show: Barry Allen’s future in jeopardy.
-However, I am happy to say that I was WRONG and Season 4 of The Flash is a return to the light-hearted pure comic book fun of a show that I fell in love with back in 2014!!
+However, I am happy to say that I was WRONG and Season 4 of The Flash is a (flawed, but) massive step in the right direction back to the light-hearted pure comic book fun of the show we fell in love with back in 2014.

 There are several iconic Flash story arcs brought to screen this season too, the first one being Rebirth, which 4A brings to life beautifully with the season opener and, thankfully, Flash’s quick return from the Speed-Force as i had little to no interest in watching the show without Grant Gustin’s Barry as he is what makes the show and the only Flash for me.
 There is also Trial of The Flash in mid-season which is breathtakingly rendered on-screen as well giving legal junkies a cool trial and law episode and doing the unthinkable and emotionally heavy act of putting Barry Allen in prison, in the same cell as his father which is just gut-wrenching.
 Finally, there is the best storyline of this season and a villain I was unsure of how they would bring him to the screen but could not be happier with the result: The Thinker.